Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exam-2-review.md

 Basic object-oriented programming

-- Classes are a sort of representation of Platonic idealism and a solution to the metaphysical problem of universals.
 - Classes are essentially custom data types.
 - Classes are reference types in Java.
 - Objects are instances of a class.
-- Defining a class
+- Defining a class...
-- Constructors
+- Constructors...
-- Instance methods and properties
+- Instance methods and properties...
-- Static methods and properties
+- Static methods and properties...
-- Instantiating an object
+- Instantiating an object...

 ---